AzmiHaider92/Generative_sampling/README.md

+This repository is an unofficial PyTorch implementation of [One Step Diffusion via Shortcut Models](https://arxiv.org/abs/2410.12557) with added explanations and practical notes on the shortcut training scheme and sampling behavior.

 ## Technical Implementation of Shortcut Model (per official repo)

 We implement a function that provides training targets (which differ across methods such as flow matching, shortcut models, consistency models, etc.):